AustinBQ02/c03-README-generator/README-demo.md

 Please see LICENSE file.

-change this
+still fix this

 ## Contributions

-no, you can't
+no. just, no.

 ## Tests

-lol i didnt test
+lol tests

 ## Questions?

 Find me on GitHub here: https://github.com/austinbq02

-Or send me an email: mdsmith02@gmail.com
+Or send me an email: austinbq02